Liquid error: Could not find asset snippets/simple-preorder-bootstrap.liquid

 Please refer to; ‘how to make 24-hour yoghurt made with cow’s milk - step by step for more detailed yoghurt making instructions.

-1. Measure the appropriate quantity of milk to fill your yogurt makerand pour into a large, clean saucepan.
+1. Measure the appropriate quantity of milk to fill your yogurt maker and pour into a large, clean saucepan.
+We used 1.5 litres of milk in the Pure Plus yogurt jar.

-2. On the stovetop heat the milk to 180° F (82° C) which is just before boiling point.
+2. On the stovetop heat the milk to 180° F (82° C) and hold the milk at this temperature for 10 minutes.

 3. Remove from the heat and let cool to below 110° F (43° C).

-5. Place the (defrosted) berries into the yogurt making bowl.
+5. Place the (defrosted) berries into the yogurt making jar.

 8. Pour water slowly into the base.
 The water must not be filled over the ‘tall line’ indicated on the inside wall of the maker.